NikEvdokimov/NikEvdokimov/README.md

-- 👋 Hi, I’m @NikEvdokimov
+- 👋 Hi, I’m @MikitaYeudakimau
 - 👀 I’m interested in Web Technologies
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django, Django REST API, Celery, Redis.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for Trainee/ Junior Python Developer position.
-- 📫 How to reach me nik1807@tut.by
+- 📫 How to reach me: nikevdokimovv@gmail.com

 <!---
 NikEvdokimov/NikEvdokimov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.